 Stunt performers in movies have their own jargon for talking about their dangerous work.
-They refer to a stunt, for example, as a gag.
-Across the country in Brooklyn, the slang term brick means “cold,” and dumb brick means “really cold.”
+In New York City, the slang term brick means “cold,” and dumb brick means “really cold.”
 Plus: the East and Central African tradition that distinguishes between ancestors who remain alive in living memory and those who have receded into the vast ocean of history.
 In this sense, all of us are moving toward the past, not away from it.
-Plus, the Indiana town that was named incorrectly because of a bureaucratic mixup.
+And, the Indiana town that was named incorrectly because of a bureaucratic mixup.
 The town’s name?
 Correct.
 Also, a brain game with words big and small, slushburger vs. sloppy joe, go fry ice, fracas, beat the band, sensational spelling, heavier than a dead minister, telling porkies, and lots more.

 This episode first aired April 27, 2019.

 Sarah from Moorhead, Minnesota, emailed a story from her early days of teaching in North Dakota.
 While reading the lunch menu to her students, she was flabbergasted to see that the day’s fare included something called slushburgers.
 She’d grown up calling this loose-meat sandwich a sloppy joe.
 Other names include tavern sandwich and spoonburger.